 The Festival weekends include air, land-based, boat, and adventure tours that together reach all 11 of the treasured lighthouses of Door County.
 Many of the tour excursions are unique to the Lighthouse Festival weekends, and provide visitors exclusive access to lighthouses not typically open to the public – Chambers Island, Kewaunee, Plum Island and Sherwood Point Lighthouses.
 There are tours for all levels of activity and accessibility.
 Some tours involve hiking.
 Boat tours depart from a variety of locations around the Peninsula, including Sister Bay, Gills Rock and Baileys Harbor.

-NEW FOR 2021: Grassy Island Range Lights and Algoma and Kewaunee Pierhead Lighthouses are open or hosting visitors!
+Returning for 2022: Grassy Island Range Lights and Algoma and Kewaunee Pierhead Lighthouses are open or hosting visitors!

 • Arrive at your tour departure location at least 20 minutes before departure.• For 2021: Please wear a mask covering your mouth and nose.
 Bring your own hand sanitizer. • Bring/dress in layers.
 Door County weather can change quickly, and it’s cool on the water.• Wear closed-toed, flat shoes. • Bring water, snacks.
 Some tours include lunch, or sell food/beverages.
 Check each tour’s BYOB rules for evening tours.• Camera• Sunscreen• Insect repellent• Each lighthouse tour ticket includes free admission to the Death’s Door Maritime Museum in Gills Rock during the 2021 season

 Lighthouse Festival Refund Policy – Lighthouse Festival tickets are non-refundable, except in cases where Museum staff, our tour leaders, boat captains or pilots cancel a tour due to safety concerns.
 This policy would also include cancellation due to the pandemic, as deemed by Museum staff.